Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Type “function” and then press Ctrl+/ (Windows) or Command +/ (Mac).
 - [ ] Include variables in the parentheses.
 - [ ] Use consistent formatting for your function names.

+#### Q153.
+What does the RUN command do in a Dockerfile?
+- [ ] It allows you to specify which type of machine to procure.
+- [ ] It helps run your workflows.
+- [ ] It fires up an additional container
+- [x] It allows you to execute a shell command during the image generation process